 Former India opener Virender Sehwag is as fearless with his words as he was with the bat during his playing days.
-The 41-year-old, who established himself as one of the most attacking openers the game has seen across formats, currently keeps his supporters engaged with his humour-filled Twitter tones.
+The 41-year-old, who established himself as one of the most attacking openers the game has seen across formats, currently keeps his supporters engaged with his humor-filled Twitter tones.

 However, the only Indian batsman to have scored triple hundreds in Tests and a double hundred in ODIs, Sehwag doesn’t want his sons to emulate him as a batsman.
 Running his own Sehwag International School in Jhajjar, Haryana, the former cricketer often guides youngsters and that includes his own sons — Aryavir, 12, and Vedant, nine.